 Role of the State Librarian

 The position of Michigan's State Librarian is derived from "An act to provide for the appointment of a Librarian" enacted by the Legislative Council of the Territory of Michigan in 1828.
 The librarian initially served as a caretaker of the territorial library that contained the laws and government documents used by the territorial council.
 Following the appointment of Harriet A. Tenney, the state librarian position evolved to take on an advocacy role that both promotes the development of libraries in Michigan communities and the collection/preservation of material at the Library of Michigan that reflects the story of the State.
-The current State Librarian of Michigan is Randy Riley.List of Territorial/State Librarians
+The Interim State Librarian of Michigan is Michelle Bradley.List of Territorial/State Librarians

 Harriet A. Tenney